The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 For example, WooCommerce, the most popular e-commerce solution, is itself free.
-However, extensions such as new payment gateways and other features need to be bought in the official marketplace.
+However, extensions such as new payment gateways and other features need to be bought on the official marketplace.
 Prices range from $29 to $299.
 This type of business model and pricing is quite typical for the WordPress sphere.
 There are also a bunch of free extensions.

-On the other hand, unless you are a developer yourself, building a website with Drupal pretty much gurantees that you will have to pay somebody.
-It is by far is the most complex solution on this list and not suitable for beginners.
+On the other hand, unless you are a developer yourself, building a website with Drupal pretty much guarantees that you will have to pay somebody.
+It is by far the most complex solution on this list and not suitable for beginners.
 For that reason, development costs almost certainly need to be part of your budget.

 Ease of Use and Beginner Friendliness

-In addition to that, many hosting companies (e.g. Bluehost) offer one-click install options for WordPress.
+Additionally, many hosting companies (e.g. Bluehost) offer one-click install options for WordPress.
 This makes creating a website no more complicated than submitting an online form.

-In addition to that, the WordPress user interface is very simple.
+The WordPress user interface is very simple.
 It offers less options than your Facebook news feed and you can achieve most things with simple mouse clicks, such as updating your site.
 The latter is also very important for WordPress security.

 For more complex layouts, there are page builders.
 These enable beginners to create and modify the look of pages with a graphic interface rather than coding.
 All of this also makes it simple to teach WordPress to clients.

-In terms of complexity, Joomla is somewhere in between WordPress and Drupal.
+In terms of complexity, Joomla is somewhere between WordPress and Drupal.
 If you are a moderately technical person, you should be able to get into it quite quickly.